2021 Virtual Dual Meeting

 • Additional attendees from an organization can receive a 50% discount after the first registrant

 • UNLIMITED PASS: Send ten or more attendees from your organization at a $1,500 flat rate.
+This pass includes members from both your Fraternity and foundation teams!
 This is the most popular registration option!
 Email us to request your pass.

 MOVING YOUR FUNDRAISING FORWARD IN 2021 AND 2022

 Let's look at trends and predictions for fundraising in 2021 and ’22.
 The giving environment has changed — and donors have changed as well.
 Where are the opportunities?
 How do fundraisers appeal to today's donors?
 What are they looking for, and what will make them respond?